 I have been testing a very fine sand top dressing that I have called ‘Artificial Grass Dog Wee Sand‘ over the last 3 months.
 It simply needs to be sprinkled on top of the artificial grass and brushed in with a Plastic Leaf Rake or a Powerbrush.
 Don’t use a metal rake as it will pull out the fibres from the artificial grass.
 I have found the sand absorbs the urine and holds on to the odour and it really really works.
 I don’t know the scientific explanation for this but I highly recommend it.

 The sand has only been applied once in the last 3 months during this very dry period so it’s not a question of having to do it every time it rains.

 You can see details of the product here.
 Because of the size and weight (20kg bags) the product it is collection only.
 Please call first.

 If you are getting artificial turf laid in your garden and you have dogs or other pets make sure you ask your installer how they intend to deal with the potential issue.

-If you have found other successful ways to remove the smell of dog wee from artificial grass please share them in the comments section below.
+Have you found other successful ways to remove the smell of dog wee from artificial grass?
+Then please share them in the comments section below.

 A few updates have been made to my process since this post.
 See the 2021 updates on removing the smell of dog wee from your artificial grass lawn here.